CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 If the connection web interface fails check that:

 *   you are using the right protocol and ip address
-*   port number 443 and your local IP address (not the server IP ) is defined in the cPouta security group and that this security group is in use.
+*   port number 443 and your local IP address (not the server IP) is defined in the cPouta security group and that this security group is in use
 *   your browser accepts self-signed certificates

 Nextcloud software is modular, it can be extended with Nextcloud Apps.
 Once you have the Nextcloud up and running, it is a good practise to check what Apps are enabled and how different features are configured to work.
 You can do this in the Nextcloud user interface when you are loggind in as admin.
 If you wish, you can also start this by running a CSC